 It helps to have a central point for sharing information.
 It could be a Facebook page or even your own dedicated blog.
-You can start a carbon positive blog with GreenGeeks!
-There is also a TON of detailed information on how to do this in week five of the Zero Waste 101 email course.
+I’ll talk through the exact steps to create a vibrant, active group in the Zero Waste Community Building Weekend.

 2. Find a good spot

 Probably the most important bit of the whole event: where to host it.
 Coffee shops make sense when you consider my criteria:

 - wouldn’t mind a group of people hanging around for an hour or so

 - didn’t cost to host an event

 Other spots you might consider: the public library, co-working spaces, eco-friendly businesses, or even a local park or garden if they weather’s nice.

 Once you get a larger, more dedicated group of people showing up, then you can move on to more intricate meetups.
 Workshops, guest speakers, and events with some kind of buy-in are all next level ideas when you get there.
 More on that later.

 3. Create a general theme